Dadido3/noita-mapcap/README.md

 6. When the game is loaded (When you can control your character):
     - Press `F5`, `F8` and `F12` (In that order).
-    - Press `F7`, and disable `mTrailerMode` in the menu.
-(This should reduce chunk loading problems)
-    - Press `F7` again to close the menu.

 7. Press the `>> Start capturing full map <<` button.